davidmnoll/davidmnoll.github.io/index.md

 Intro
 ---
 I'm a full stack developer.
-After growing up in the 90's and early 2000's learning the HTML, JavaScript, and Java, I became interested in cognitive science & linguistics.
+After growing up in the 90's and early 2000's learning HTML, JavaScript, and Java, I became interested in cognitive science & linguistics.
 Eventually I came back around into programming through IT and WordPress development.

 Since then I've been working on expanding my toolkit and honing my skills with proper design & architecture.

-Outside of work, my intersts are statistics, physics, and cognitive science, as well as hiking and exploring nature, going to the gym, and sci fi shows.
+Outside of work, my interests are statistics, physics, and cognitive science, as well as hiking and exploring nature, going to the gym, and sci fi shows.

 Skills
 ---